- What is SCORE?

 - Does SCORE offer business grants or loans?
 What about CPA services and legal services?

 SCORE does not provide grants, business loans, CPA services, or legal services.
 Your mentor may be able to suggest outside resources to assist you in those areas.

 - What do I need to do to start a business?

 Research your competition – direct and indirect.
 What do they do and how do they do it?
 What do they do better than you?
-What do you do better they do?
-Where are they located.
-Why should people buy from you verses your competition?
+What do you do better than they do?
+Where are they located?
+Why should people buy from you versus your competition?